 Surrounded by city walls and tall towers, and decorated with cobbled streets and drawbridges, the historic Cité will make you feel as if you’re walking through your very own fairy tale.

 La Bambouseraie d’Anduze

 An Asian bamboo garden set in the midst of the French countryside – this may sound unusual yet the combination works, and it’s produced one of the most spellbinding gardens in France.
 Here you can take a walk through a bamboo forest, where the trees stretch as high as 25 metres, before admiring the series of Asian gardens, created in 1855 by renowned French botanist Eugène Mazel, and the Laotian village, which contains a series of buildings constructed from bamboo.
 The Asian gardens, include Dragon Valley, a Japan-themed garden, a bonsai garden and the water garden, complete with Koi carp.

 Finally, you can even lose yourself in the Bambouseraie’s very own bamboo maze!

-Found just a few kilometres north of the Spanish border, Collioure is an enchanting port town with a pretty harbour and a château which rises up out of the water.
+Found just a few kilometers north of the Spanish border, Collioure is an enchanting port town with a pretty harbor and a château which rises up out of the water.
 Collioure was a place where several artists resided during the early 1900s, including Pablo Picasso and Henri Matisse, and it’s easy to see why, with its gorgeous setting at the foothills of the Pyrenees.